Foreverland/Inti/README.md

 Inti provides full support for:

-* [Core Data Model](https://developer.apple.com/library/ios/recipes/xcode_help-core_data_modeling_tool/Articles/about_cd_modeling_tool.html#//apple_ref/doc/uid/TP40010379-CH3-SW1) auto-generated networking methods, we use entities and their relationships to figure out your endpoints (routes)
+* Core Data Entity—driven networking methods, we use entities and their relationships to figure out your endpoints (routes)
 * Full offline support, if your request is made offline, it will get replayed as soon as the device gets access to internet
 * Additional layer of security and concurrency over Core Data, POSTs, PUTs and PATCHs couldn't be more secure